Sick of chasing after angels, VCs, and bankers for funding to grow your business?

 Sound too good to be true?
 It’s absolutely real: you can now sell shares of your business to almost anyone, as long as you’re incorporated, your head office is in a participating jurisdiction, you have a business plan, and you’re not doing anything illegal.

 You also have to raise your funds on a secure equity crowdfunding portal.
 Securities regulators set the rules for exactly how you can raise money.
-In the USA, the JOBS Act allows equity crowdfunding, and in Canada the Startup Crowdfunding Exemption is the one you want to look at.
-There are a number of other exemptions that allow for equity crowdfunding as well; check with the National Crowdfunding Association, or the National Crowdfunding Association of Canada, to learn more about those.
+In the USA, the JOBS Act allows equity crowdfunding, and in Canada, the Startup Crowdfunding Exemption is the one you want to look at.
+The JOBS Act lets a company raise in any 12-month period a maximum aggregate amount of $1 million in equity crowdfunding offerings conducted through a registered broker-dealer or financial portal.
+In Canada, the total amount that an issuer can raise under the crowdfunding prospectus exemption in a 12-month period to $1.5 million

 But before we get to the specific rules, let’s talk a bit more about this exciting new opportunity.